rodrihgh/rodrihgh.github.io/_pages/projects.md

 That being said, if you think you lack the background to understand the deepest details, feel free to jump out of the boat at any time.

-I have also teamed up with my brother [Diego](https://dieghernan.github.io/) to make an interactive, multilingual map displaying Germany's risk assessment for international travel regarding COVID-19.
+Aside from these, I have teamed up with my brother [Diego](https://dieghernan.github.io/) to make an interactive, multilingual map displaying Germany's risk assessment for international travel regarding COVID-19.
 Check it out at [corona-atlas.de](https://corona-atlas.de/en).